vovagorodok/ArduinoBleChess/README.md

 # Arduino BLE Chess
 Library opens posibility to communicate with mobile chess apps via universal CECP protocol

 By default `ArduinoBLE` is used.
-If `NimBLE-Arduino` is used, add to platformio.ini:
+If `NimBLE-Arduino` is used in your project, add to platformio.ini:
 ```
 build_flags =
 	-D USE_NIM_BLE_ARDUINO_LIB